Richard Kemp (politician)

+Cllr Kemp now acts as an adviser to and reviewer of councils in England on behalf of the Local Government Association of England & Wales.

-Outside politics Richard is the Chair of QS World Merit a global charity which helps young people get involved in delivering the UN's Strategic Development Goals (SDGs) in more than 150 Countries.
+Outside politics Richard is the Chair of QS Impact a global charity which helps young people get involved in delivering the UN's Strategic Development Goals (SDGs) in more than 150 Countries.

+In the 2011 Birthday Honours, Kemp was appointed Commander of the Order of the British Empire (CBE) for public service.